Back to Work

 Comprehensive visualization of the retention challenges facing EOC players

-Since late 2022, Candy Crush Saga saw declining retention among End of Content players—impacting both free and paying users.
+Since late 2022, Candy Crush Saga saw declining retention among End of Content players — impacting both free and paying users.
 This small segment (0.08% of players) contributed disproportionate revenue (1.1%).

 With 15,000+ levels by 2023, milestone celebrations became rare, occurring only every 1,000 levels and leaving high-value players without meaningful feedback.
 The question became urgent: Is the grind worth it anymore?

-Churn Rate
+Churn Rate+12%

 YoY increase in EOC churn

-Payer Health
+Payer Health−8%

 Decline in EOC spending

-Between celebrations
+Between milestone celebrations

-Revenue Risk
+Revenue Risk1.1%

-Of total from 0.08% players
+Of total revenue from 0.08% of players

 User Research